Nyheimh/Topaz-Project/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
+- Functionality is up to date.
+- Allow a responsive design for interface to change with weather.
-- Allow user to choose favorites
+- Allow the user to have a different choice of days forecast.

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

 - Add second API
-- Use local storage to save user favorites
+- Add local sports or events if any.
+- Provide suggestions of warmer or colder weather.

 ## Project Schedule